 Nowadays, it’s pretty much essential to have your Android device or smartphone connected to the internet.
-Whether you’re watching videos, browsing social media, looking something up, playing a game, or using any kind of app, you need the internet for these applications to function correctly.
+Whether you’re watching videos, looking something up, or using any kind of app, you need the internet for these applications to function correctly.

 This is why it can so annoying when it gets to a point where the internet connection isn’t working.
 However, the problem of a web page not loading correctly is just the tip of the iceberg.

-- Part 7.
-Change the password of Wi-Fi
+- Part 9.
+Change the password of the Wi-Fi

 However, if you’ve got a problem with Wi-Fi not working on your Android and other devices in your home or office, you know you’ve got a router problem.
 Here’s how to solve it.

 - Go to your internet router and check the indicator lights

 - While this depends on your device, a green or blue light will mean the connection is good, whereas a red light indicates a problem

 - Press the Restart button on your router and wait ten minutes before reconnecting your device and connecting again